 \end{center}

-\par Location1 is used to geocode locations of burglaries defined by the ucr offense.
-The other attributes are used as popups in the interactive maps.
+\par Location1 is used to geocode locations of burglaries defined by the UCR offense.
+The other attributes are used as pop-ups in the interactive maps.
 Burglaries at businesses and residences were used.
-This was chosen to simplify the maps based on one type of crime in this case burglary and two classes with burglary of a business and burglary of a residence.
+These burglary classes were chosen to simplify the maps.

 \subsection{Open Data}

 The open data movement came on the heels of Internet globalization and is still developing rapidly [4].
 In 2007 prominent academics and open data champions met to outline the guiding principles of open public data .
-In 2013, the U.S. government formally recognized open public data as a valuable national resource in a memorandum to the heads of executive departments and agencies titled “M-13-13 Open Data Policy-Managing Information as an Asset” [5].
+In 2013, the U.S. government formally recognized open public data as a valuable national resource in a memorandum to the heads of executive departments and agencies titled ‘’M-13-13 Open Data Policy-Managing Information as an Asset’’ [5].
 The motivation behind the memo was to make information resources accessible, discoverable and usable by the public [5].
-As one of the key pillars defined in the memo, accessibility suggests that open data must be made available in convenient, modifiable and open formats.
+As one of the key pillars defined in the memo, accessibility suggests that open data must be made available in convenient, modifiable, and open formats.
 These formats must be machine-readable and should be made available to the widest range of users for the widest range of purposes [5].
 The larger goal of open data is to promote transparency in democratic governments, citizen participation, and drive innovation that can ultimately generate economic value .

 This project focuses on open data generated by the NIBRS set forth by the FBI UCR Program in partnership with the Bureau of Justice Statistics (BJS) in 1989.
 The NIBRS succeeded the Summary Reporting System (SRS) which provided aggregate statistics from law enforcement agencies with only one crime recorded per-incident regardless of the number of crimes that occurred .
 NIBRS provides uncombined incident information that is more easily usable by interested parties.
 However, NIBRS has been slowly adopted by law enforcement agencies on a voluntary basis until now.
-Recently, the FBI set forth a NIBRS compliancy deadline of 2021 for all law enforcement agencies in the U.S. Former FBI director, James Comey, emphasized the importance of conforming to NIBRS in a 2015 speech to the International Association of Chiefs of Police (IACP): “NIBRS is a way in which we can collect data that will identify patterns, trends, and help us prevent crime and have thoughtful, informed conversations at the national level” .
+Recently, the FBI set forth a NIBRS compliancy deadline of 2021 for all law enforcement agencies in the U.S. Former FBI director, James Comey, emphasized the importance of conforming to NIBRS in a 2015 speech to the International Association of Chiefs of Police (IACP): ‘’NIBRS is a way in which we can collect data that will identify patterns, trends, and help us prevent crime and have thoughtful, informed conversations at the national level.’’

 \section{Opencrimemapping.org Application}